Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 # Relational Joins ----

 # Goal: Make a single column for scientific names by
+  # 1. Downloading and importing a new data frame.
-  # 1. Matching common names and joining genus and species names from a second data set.
+  # 2. Matching common names and adding in genus and species columns from the second data set.
-  # 2. Uniting the species names genus and species columns into a single column.
+  # 3. Uniting the genus and species columns into a single column.

 # First, download the new data to your project directory.
 Remove the sub-folder if you don't have one, or edit it if it's different from mine.
 download.file(url = "https://libguides.tulane.edu/ld.php?content_id=71057889", destfile = "Data_In/intro2_bird_names.csv")